junxit/us-congress-bills-115/metadata.md

 - 2018-06-27 — Placed on the Union Calendar, Calendar No. 609.
 - 2018-06-27 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 115-787.
 - 2018-06-27 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 115-787.
+- 2018-06-28 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 496.